 Students in concentrations leading to licensure, who wish to pursue educator licensure in Massachusetts must contact the Department of Education, follow their procedures, and meet all requirements.
 Students must complete all academic program requirements, the practicum, the Massachusetts Tests for Educator Licensure, and any other state requirements.
+The practicum must be conducted in Mawssachusetts, in a school that uses the Massachusetts Curriculum Frameworks.
 Program coordinators are available to counsel students regarding licensure.

-Paths to Licensure - Out of State Students
+Paths to Licensure - States Other Than Massachusetts